Québec-Canada Land in Europe: A Space for Creation

 3D animation | 82′ | Children | In concept

-Produced by Carpediem Film & TV (CAN)
+Produced by Carpediem Film & TV (QC-CAN)

 The President’s Daughter

-2D animation | 95′ | Family | In development
+2D animation | 95′ | Family | In concept

 Produced by Quarterlife Crisis Productions (CAN)